cosmos/gaia/ibc-demo.md

 gaiacli \
   --home ibc0/n0/gaiacli \
   tx ibc transfer transfer \
-  bankbankbank channelzero \
+  bank channelzero \
-  $(gaiacli --home ibc0/n0/gaiacli keys list | jq -r '.[1].address') 1stake \
+  $(gaiacli --home ibc0/n0/gaiacli keys show n1 -a) 1stake \
   --from n0 \
   --source
 ```

 > NOTE: This commands returns the `height` at which it was committed, this should be at the beginning of the JSON output.
-You will need this number for the next command.
+The enviornment variable `TIMEOUT`.

 ### Receive Packet